dell/csm-operator/tests/README.md

 ### Prerequisites

-- A supported environment where the Dell Container Storage Modules Operator is running
+- A supported environment where the Dell Container Storage Modules Operator is running and a storageclass is installed.
 - All prerequisites for a specific driver and modules to test.
 For documentation, please visit [Container Storage Modules documentation](https://dell.github.io/csm-docs/)

 ### Run